 Read more about how we approach platform product page design in our guide to Landing Page Call to Action Tips.

 The FAQ section addresses four specific brand concerns: "How do I qualify?", "What about people who buy fake followers?", "Why 5,000 followers?", and "When is the beta test?"
-These questions reflect a brand marketer's specific evaluation concerns rather than generic product questions.
+These questions show a brand marketer's specific evaluation concerns rather than generic product questions.
 FAQ specificity demonstrates that VYRL understands its buyer's evaluation process, which builds confidence in the platform's industry experience.

 The page builds from model understanding to outcome proof to platform mechanics to qualification CTA.
 The sequence: understand why the model works → see the scale of the network → evaluate the platform through the efficiency and quality claims → ask if your product is eligible.
 The “Does My Product Qualify?”
 CTA is the ideal end-state for a brand marketer who’s been persuaded by the platform model and wants to assess fit.